deynarde/kag-knight-compendium/index.md

 ## Water buoyancy

-As you rise up through water you receive a significant speed boost.
+As you wall-climb while underwater you receive a significant speed boost.
 This can be very useful for surprising your enemy with an upwards slash.

 ![](http://i.giphy.com/l3q2tHLYGNsfWMpMY.gif)